 For those interested in the arts

-In the fall of 2017, the acclaimed Presentation House Gallery in North Vancouver will open a stunning new facility in heart of the revitalized Lower Lonsdale area, to be named THE POLYGON GALLERY.
-The Gallery will continue to exhibit and disseminate photography and media art, from acclaimed Vancouver photographers Fred Hertzog and Stan Douglas to world-renowned artists Ansel Adams and Andy Warhol.
-Creating a beautiful and welcoming waterfront landmark at the gateway to North Vancouver, this facility will attract local residents and visitors to the Lower Lonsdale area.
+In the fall of 2017, the acclaimed Presentation House Gallery in North Vancouver opened a stunning new facility in heart of the revitalized Lower Lonsdale area, THE POLYGON GALLERY.
+The Gallery continues to exhibit and disseminate photography and media art, from acclaimed Vancouver photographers Fred Hertzog and Stan Douglas to world-renowned artists Ansel Adams and Andy Warhol.
+Creating a beautiful and welcoming waterfront landmark at the gateway to North Vancouver, this facility attracts local residents and visitors to the Lower Lonsdale area.

 Lonsdale Quay Market

 The Lonsdale Quay Market has more than 80 unique shops and services selling everything from fresh West Coast seafood to handmade chocolates.
-It’s also where you’ll find the SeaBus passenger ferry to Vancouver and the North Shore’s bus terminal.
-Walk along the pathway to the west – you’ll find the kid-friendly Waterfront Park.
+It’s also the place where you’ll find the SeaBus passenger ferry to Vancouver and the North Shore’s bus terminal.
+Maybe walk along the pathway to the west – you’ll find the kid-friendly Waterfront Park.

 The Pier & Shipyards

 The Pier is a breathtaking venue located on the City’s historic Versatile Shipyards site.
 Anchored by the 700-foot long Burrard Dry Dock Pier and smaller floating St. Roch Dock, the Pier offers spectacular 360-degree views of the North Shore mountains and the Vancouver skylines.
 Bring your take-out food for an on-the-Pier picnic.

 Annual Festivals, Parades and Attractions

 Come and enjoy our waterfront parks, these local attractions and much more!